sonic-net/SONiC/doc/mgmt/SONiC_OC_MGMT_Interface_HLD.md

 Manage/configure physical and management interfaces via gNMI, REST and CLI interfaces

 ## 2.2 Functional Description
-Provide gNMI and REST support for get/set of Physical and Management interfaces attributes and CLI config and show commands to manage Management interface.
+Provide gNMI and REST support for get/set of Physical and Management interfaces attributes and CLI config and show commands to manage Management and physical interfaces.

 # 3 Design
 ## 3.1 Overview
 1. Transformer common app owns the openconfig-interface.yang models (which  means no separate app module required for interfaces YANG objects handling).
 Will be deleting the existing interface app module.
-2. Provide annotations for required objects in interfaces and respective augmented models so that transformer core and common app will take care of handling interfaces objects.
+2. Provide annotations for required objects in interfaces and respective augmented models (openconfig-if-ethernet.yang and openconfig-if-ip.yang) so that transformer core and common app will take care of handling interfaces objects.
-3. Provide transformer methods as per the annotations defined for interfaces and respective augmented models to take care of model specific logics and validations.
+3. Provide transformer methods as per the annotations defined for openconfig-interfaces.yang and respective augmented models (openconfig-if-ethernet.yang and openconfig-if-ip.yang) to take care of model specific logic and validations.

 ## 3.2 DB Changes
 N/A